Hollenbeck Bike Lanes

 Currently, over 100 people bike on Hollenbeck daily, even though it's unsafe.
 Instead of needlessly directing people to take alternate routes, which are themselves unsafe, we should make Hollenbeck safe to bike on.

-* Collisions are bike-car collisions, some severe, collected over the last 10 years by SWITRS.
+* Collisions are bike-car collisions, some severe, reported by Sunnyvale police.
 Number of cyclists is daily count reported by Staff.
 There are almost 2x the number of collisions on Hollenbeck as on Mary when normalized by bike volume.

 WHERE WILL RESIDENTS PARK?